majimboo/fb_createdate_approximator/README.md

 - Run the `webservice.exe` executable.
 This will run a web server at port 8080.
 - On your browser go to `http://localhost:8080/fb/fb_username_or_ID`, example: [http://localhost:8080/fb/madziikoy](http://localhost:8080/fb/madziikoy) and wait for awhile and it should return the year the account was created.

 There is a lot of room for improvement but I did this in a hurry so this is what it is.
 Feel free to fork and improve.
+(I only had less than an hour to do this)

 ### Where to find cookies?